When PTSD catches up, how do you handle its wrath?

 Let’s face it, life doesn’t stop doing its thing.
-It will always come with its ups and downs, that’s simply part of the deal.
-Sadly, these rules still apply for those with mental health conditions.
-Of course, I can’t speak for everyone but I can for myself.
-So here it goes; Life’s hard my friend and recently, I have had my fair share of the harsher side of things.
+It will always come with its ups and downs, and that’s simply part of the deal.
+Sadly, these rules still apply for those with mental-health conditions.
+Of course, I can’t speak for everyone, but I can for myself.
+So here it goes life’s hard, my friend and recently, I have had my fair share of the harsher side of things.

 Checkout Al Levin’s Podcast, The Depression Files

-Being witnessed to so many critical incidents, I have built a disconnect from tragic events; not the good kind either.
-In fact, I have no armour what so ever.
-No, what I’ve got going on is an unhealthy dose of disassociation and apathy; both symptoms of PTSD but are protective in a sense.
-I liken it to a sort of power down mode, designed to protect what’s left of me.
+Being witness to so many critical incidents, I have built a disconnect from tragic events, not the good kind, either.
+In fact, I have no armour whatsoever.
+No, what I’ve got going on is an unhealthy dose of disassociation and apathy – both symptoms of PTSD but protective in a sense.
+I liken it to a sort of power-down mode, designed to protect what’s left of me.

 Despite resembling a zombie at times because of it, make no mistake, when PTSD catches up with me, I will “feel” once more.
 It may take a day or maybe even three, but it will hit me and hit me hard.

-When it hits it will literally take my out of living.
-For how long, is anyone’s guess; all I know is that I will retreat from the world and live within the safety and quiet of my bedroom.
-This ever busy world is just too much, especially when life throws me a few curve balls.
+When it hits it will literally take me out of living.
+For how long, is anyone’s guess. all I know is that I will retreat from the world and live within the safety and quiet of my bedroom.
+This ever-busy world is just too much, especially when life throws me a few curve balls.
 It essentially creates the perfect mental illness storm.